mohit264/windev2021/01-Win32/10-Dll/Readme.md

 ### The one who serves is server and the one who consumes the services is Client

 #### When you use extern "C" , it is the proper way to create dlls.

+## SDKs other than Win32 SDK used for development Windows GUI based application
+1. MinGW (Minimum GNU for Windows)
+2. DJGPP (Not much used in now)
+3. Borland
+4. Watcom (Not used much today)